Before your surgery or treatment

 - have a check-up with a GP if you have a long-term condition, such as asthma or diabetes

-During a pre-assessment, we make sure that you are well enough for your operation or treatment.
+During your pre-assessment appointment, we make sure that you are well enough for your operation or treatment.
 If any tests are needed, we will arrange them.

-Please bring all of your medicines with you to this hospital, including:
+Please bring all of your medicines with you to hospital, including: